BurdaMagazinOrg/thunder-distribution/docs/varnish.md

 ```
 The following script will accept "BAN" commands from Drupal 8 Purge module and process it accordingly.

-Since ```Purge-Cache-Tags``` header has tendency to get quite big, it would be wise to remove it from response before it's sent to user's browser.
+Since ```Purge-Cache-Tags``` header has tendency to be quite big, it would be wise to remove it from response before it's sent to user's browser.
 That can be achieved with adding following code in ```vcl_deliver``` subroutine:
 ```varnish
   # Purge's headers can become quite big, so it should be cleaned before response is returned.
   unset resp.http.Purge-Cache-Tags;